 G-Shock GD-120 (7-year battery): The GD-120 has the same features and case as the GD-100, but with a different face design.
 Another model, the GD-110, also has the same case and features, but it is not as popular and does not appear to be active anymore.

 G-Shock G-9100 Gulfman (7-year battery): The G-9100 has a tide and moon graph, along with rust-resistant titanium exterior parts.
-Though G-Shock.jp says this model is no longer in production, it is still readily available at the moment.
+G-Shock Japan says that this model is no longer in production, and it is getting more difficult to find.

-G-Shock G-001 (7-year battery): The “Jason” model is not a common one these days, but it does show up now and then.
-The latest release was part of the Basic Black Digital Series in 2018, and it is still available.
+G-Shock G-001 (7-year battery): The retro “Jason” model is not a common one these days, but it’s been known to show up in new colorways once in a while.
+The latest release was part of the Basic Black Digital Series in 2018.

 G-Shock DW-D5600 (10-year battery): Unfortunately, the DW-D5600 is not a common model outside of Japan, and it is usually only seen elsewhere as a limited edition.
 It is basically a more advanced version of the DW-5600, with world time, 3 alarms with 1 snooze, button operation sound on/off, and an auto EL backlight.